On Hold Until Further Notice

 Rookies learn to help others, improve swimming with friends

 and have some fun

 The Rookies Lifeguard Programme is the junior award scheme of the Royal Lifesaving Society.
-Rookie skills help children aged 8 – 11 to be aware of how to take better care of themselves, their family and friends and give them the information they need to promote water safety in their activities.
+Rookie skills help children aged 8 – 11 to be aware of how to take better care of themselves and their family and friends, and also give them the information they need to promote water safety in their activities.
 The Bronze, Silver and Gold awards contain survival, rescue and sports skills as well as life support and water safety elements.

 Swim, Survive, Save

 The Royal Lifesaving Society (RLSS) “Survive & Save” awards teach valuable skills and give candidates a good start towards the National Pool Lifeguarding Qualification.
 The awards programme can also contribute to the Duke of Edinburgh Award scheme and GCSE PE coursework.